Toshaksha/python-projects/Fake_Headline_Generator/README.md

 - Simple, readable Python code — great for beginners

 ---

+## ⚙️ How It Works

+- When the program starts, it prompts you to generate a fake news headline.
+- You choose one of five genres.
+- The program randomly selects a headline from that genre's pool and displays it.
+- You can generate multiple headlines by repeating the process.

+---

+## 🛠️ Requirements

+- Python 3.x
+- No external libraries needed

+---

 ## 🚀 How to Run

 1. Clone or download the repository